|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Long-term trend: [See FITB long-term trend chart] A long-term uptrend had started on March 19, 2020 at 11.10 and reached 50.64 on January 18, 2022.
 FITB gained -39.54 points, or -356.22%, in 95 weeks.
-The chart has formed a Ascending Triangle chart pattern.
-The trend support level is at 33.88 and resistance is at 48.58.
-An Ascending Triangle is a variation of triangle formation that has a flat resistance line and rising support line.
-The higher lows indicate an increasing demand and give the ascending triangle definitive bullish bias.
-An Ascending Triangle usually represents an accumulation stage in bullish market.
-An Ascending Triangle is considered to be a continuation pattern, especially in an uptrend, but it may also mark a reversal in a downtrend.
-Use the following link to access a Ascending Triangle chart pattern help, or use a Technical Stock Screener to see the list of stocks with Ascending Triangle pattern in a long-term trend.
+The chart has formed a Symmetric Triangle chart pattern.
+The price is near the trend resistance line (48.46).
+The resistance is usually stronger when technical indicators are overbought.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend resistance line in a long-term trend.

-Short-term trend: [See FITB short-term trend chart] A short-term downtrend had started on September 5, 2025 at 46.60 and reached 40.05 on October 16, 2025.
-FITB lost 6.55 points, or 14.06%, in 41 days.
-The chart has formed a Falling Channel chart pattern.
-The downtrend support line (44.21) is broken.
-Usually a broken support is considered to be a long-term bearish signal, although a short-term pull back is possible.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a short-term trend.
+Medium-term trend: [See FITB medium-term trend chart] A medium-term downtrend had started on November 25, 2024 at 49.07 and reached 32.25 on April 7, 2025.
+FITB lost 16.82 points, or 34.28%, in 19 weeks.
+The chart has formed a Symmetric Triangle chart pattern.
+The downtrend resistance line (43.44) is broken.
+Usually a broken resistance is considered to be a long-term bullish signal, but since daily indicators are overbought a short-term pull back is possible.
+FITB may retest the broken resistance line.
+It is considered to be a support line now.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a medium-term trend.

 | |